Robinsons Manila: History

-Robinsons Manila was built in the 1980, on the site of the former Ateneo de Manila University Campus and Assumption Convent located beside the University of the Philippines Manila and the Philippine General Hospital.
-Ateneo transferred to Loyola Heights, Quezon City while the Convent relocated to San Lorenzo Village, Makati.
+Robinsons Manila was built in 1980, on the site of the former Ateneo de Manila Campus and Assumption Convent located beside the University of the Philippines Manila and the Philippine General Hospital.
+Ateneo transferred to Loyola Heights, Quezon City, while the Convent relocated to San Lorenzo Village, Makati.

 In June 2000, the mall was expanded with the opening of the Padre Faura Wing which contains additional shopping and dining facilities.
 It is also anchored by the construction of the 37-storey, twin tower residential condominium Robinsons Place Residences.
 Further demand in the market expanded the mall with the acquisition of the Manila Midtown Hotel Until 2003 and demolishing it to make way for its Midtown Wing, which is also anchored by another residential condominium project the Adriatico Place Residences.
 Midtown wing opened in 2008.
 This expansion made the mall larger than Robinsons Galleria and therefore the largest Robinsons Mall.

 It was reported by BusinessWorld in November 2018 that Robinsons Land Corporation plans to renovate Robinsons Manila in 2019.
+The mall is undergoing major redevelopment since February 2023.

 Layout

 Padre Faura Wing

-The 2-level Padre Faura Wing faces Padre Faura Street and is connected to Robinsons Place Residences.
-The arrangement of its entry point as well as the tower makes the mall the focal point when traversing Ma.
-Y. Orosa Avenue southwards.
+The two-level Padre Faura Wing faces Padre Faura Street and is connected to Robinsons Place Residences.
+The arrangement of its entry point, as well as the tower, makes the mall the focal point when traversing Maria Y. Orosa Avenue southwards.
 It is near the Philippine General Hospital, the Office of the University Registrar of UP Manila, as well as the Department of Justice, Court of Appeals, and the Supreme Court of the Philippines.
-The Jesuit Bell which was once located on the site of the former Manila Observatory was on display at the entrance.
+The Jesuit Bell which was once located on the site of the former Manila Observatory is on permanent display at the entrance.

 The wing is also home to Lingkod Pinoy Center, which hosts branches of government offices such as Professional Regulation Commission, Land Transportation Office, and clearance office of the National Bureau of Investigation.
 The mall's multilevel carpark entry ramp connects to the 3rd Level Carpark of the mall.

 Midtown Wing

 The Midtown Wing is the expansion of the original mall facing Adriatico Street.
 It was constructed on the adjacent lot located at the former Manila Midtown Hotel which was demolished to make way for this expansion.
 A lot of high-end shops and boutiques serves as its tenants.
 The Robinsons Department Store and its Business Center are located here.
 It is connected to Adriatico Place Residences, a triple tower residential condominium managed by RLC Residences.

 Alongside shops and restaurants, it also features three additional cinemas, an expanded atrium, arcades such as Tom's World and Timezone, and an al fresco veranda.
-It has a basement parking shared with the Pedro Gil Wing, however it is not connected to the P. Faura Wing Basement Carpark.
+It has a basement parking shared with the Pedro Gil Wing, but it is not connected to the P. Faura Wing Basement Carpark.